Extracting the lifeblood of AI at ExxonMobil

 As the company had faced some challenges on how to apply AI to seismic interpretation, it turned to another company for help: IBM.

-Xiaojun jumped at the opportunity and a chance meeting with one of the top data scientists at IBM, Vishnu Alavur Kannan, at the company’s Houston.
+Xiaojun jumped at the opportunity and a chance meeting with one of the top data scientists at IBM, Vishnu Alavur Kannan, at the company’s Houston office.

 What followed was a 12-month collaboration between seismic experts and the IBM Data Science and AI Elite team to essentially modernize all ExxonMobil’s data estates into one easy to access repository.
 Based on open source technologies, experts can access the data from its multicloud environment, helping make decisions on a much faster time scale.
 In other words, any team member can collect data from any application from any source and make it available seamlessly through APIs.